-The majority (about 90 percent) of head and neck cancers are due to long-term exposure to well-known risk factors such as tobacco, alcohol, and sunlight.
+The majority (about 90 percent) of head and neck cancers are due to long-term exposure to well-known risk factors such as certain viruses, tobacco, alcohol, and sunlight.
 Most cancers of the mouth, tongue, throat, and voice box are caused by tobacco use (cigarettes, cigars, chewing tobacco, and snuff) and consumption of excessive amounts of alcohol.
-Throat cancer can also result from the human papilloma virus (HPV), while ongoing exposure to sunlight is directly linked to cancer of the skin and lip.
+Throat cancer can also result from the human papillomavirus (HPV), which has become a leading cause of these cancers in recent years.
+Ongoing exposure to sunlight is directly linked to cancer of the skin and lip.

 Head and neck cancers can usually be successfully treated and in most cases cured if caught in the early stages.
 Thus, recognizing the signs of head and neck cancer and immediately bringing them to the attention of an otolaryngologist (ENT doctor) can save your life.

 The symptoms listed below can be related to head and neck cancer.
 These symptoms can also occur when no cancer is present.
 The only way to know the difference is to be examined by an otolaryngologist.